• Skip to primary navigation

 Expert Tips

-First things first, you really want to grease your muffin tins thoroughly.
+• You really want to grease your muffin tins thoroughly.
 I don't know about you, but usually when I use my muffin tin, I'm lining it with cupcake liners.
 Not with this recipe!
 The cookie dough is going directly into the pan, so you do want to ensure that it's well-greased so that you don't struggle getting your cookie cups out.

-To get the perfect cookie cups, you want to push down on the centers of the baked dough to create a well and achieve that little cup-like shape.
+• To get the perfect cookie cups, you want to push down on the middle of the baked dough to create a well and achieve that little cup-like shape.
 You need to do this as soon as they come out of the oven.
 At this point, they'll be soft enough to shape.
 I use the back of a tablespoon or a small measuring cup.

 Chocolate chip cookie cups filled with chocolate ganache on a pink plate.